cndkhuong/cndkhuong.github.io/README.md

 - Possess knowledge of Insurance, Banking, Pay Gateway, Payroll, Reconcile, Horse racing, ...
 - Work with senior consultants to build CMMI3 and Agile methodology for company
 - Two years experienced in teaching Java Core and Web at Natural Science University Computer Center (Vietnam)
-- Over **10 years** experience in Software Development on Java and Oracle
+- Over **10 years** experience in Software Development on Java
-- Interest learn new technologies (studing on Android, Scala and Microservice pattern now)
+- Interest learn new technologies (studing on Blockchain, Bigdata and AI now)

 TECHNICAL SKILLS
 -----------------------